theinnbox/theinnbox.github.io/_posts/2018-09-02-xiao-chi-taiwanese-street-food-guide.markdown

 <p class="pb3" style="max-width: 650px; margin: auto;">Like many other countries, Taiwanese cuisine emphasizes umami, sweetness, and deep frying as many things as you can.
 However, I’d like to introduce your palette to the most important element of Taiwanese food: QQ.
 To be Q is to be bouncy, chewy, squishy.
 If you’ve had fresh tapioca pearls in your bubble/boba/pearl milk tea, you’ve experienced QQ.
 If you’ve ever had sticky rice, you’ve experienced QQ.
 If you’ve ever had gummy bears or al dente pasta, you’ve almost
 experienced QQ.</p>

-<p id="anchor" class="f6 pl4 pt4 pr4 pb4 bg-washed-yellow" style="max-width: 650px; margin: auto;">​​While most people head to Taipei when they visit the country, I highly recommend pulling a day or two for a food tour of Tainan, the former capital and Taiwanese food mecca in the south.
+<p class="f6 pl4 pt4 pr4 pb4 bg-washed-yellow" style="max-width: 650px; margin: auto;">​​While most people head to Taipei when they visit the country, I highly recommend pulling a day or two for a food tour of Tainan, the former capital and Taiwanese food mecca in the south.
 Several of the dishes below are best tried in Tainan, including ba wan, oyster omelette, and mi gao.
 Tainan is 1.5 hours from Taipei by high speed rail.</p>

 <p class="f2 pt4 pt5-ns pb2 lh-title" style="font-family: 'Gilroy-ExtraBold'; max-width: 650px; margin: auto;">Xiao Chi 101</p>